Launching a South Dakota Startup

-Also recommended: Are you ready to create a South Dakota startup and become an entrepreneur?
+Recommended: Are you ready to create a South Dakota startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in South Dakota, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 South Dakota is home to a variety of industries and business sectors.
 Some have been in the region for as long as the state has existed, while others are newer to the area.
 Some of the biggest industries in South Dakota are: